justsuvorov/ansys-workbench-plugin/README.md

 - Module *ap_handle.py* is a class for working with WBinterface and choosing of modules for solving different problems with Ansys.
 It will be used for future modules.

-- Module *goalFunction.py* contains a goal (cost) function for the specific problem.
+- Module *goalFunction.py* contains a goal (cost) function for the specific optimization problem.
 It uses results of simulations for the calculation of new values of parameters

 ## How to use